Hasta (spear)

 Unlike the pilum, verutum and lancea, the hasta was not thrown, but used for thrusting.

-Description

-A hasta was about 2.4 m in length, with a shaft generally made from ash, while the head was of iron.
+It was about 2.4 m in length, with a shaft generally made from ash, while the head was of iron.

-Symbolic usage

-A little spear with which a bride's hair was parted into locks.

-A spear, as a gymnastic weapon.

-Types of Hasta and their usage in the Roman army
+Hasta also referred to a spear that was a gymnastic weapon.
+The hasta prapilata was a spear with its point either covered by a ball or muffled.
+This type of spear was used by soldiers during training.

 Hasta pura

-The hasta pura was a spear used in the Roman army as a military decoration for a soldier that distinguished themselves in battle.
+The hasta pura was a spear used in the Roman army as a military decoration for a soldier that distinguished himself in battle.

+Symbolic hastae

-Hasta Caelibaris
+Hasta caelibaris

-The name Hasta Caelibaris means celibate spear.
-The spear was used during weddings to dress the bride's hair to remind people that the first marriage was attended with war and fighting.
-The Hasta Caelibaris was equivalent to a hairpin.
+The hasta caelibaris ("celibate spear") was used during weddings to dress the bride's hair, like a ritual hairpin.

-Hasta Pampina
+Hasta pampina

-The Hasta Pampina was a type of Hasta called the Thyrus of Bacchus.
-This was because the point of the spear was buried in vine leaves.
+The hasta pampina was another name for the thyrsus of Bacchus, with the point of the spear was buried in vine leaves.

-Hasta Prapilata

-The Hasta Prapilata was a spear with its point either covered by a ball or muffled.
-This type of spear was used by soldiers during training.

-Hastarium

-Hastae were also used as signs that would be conventionally understood in Roman culture as announcing an auction.
-Hence, an auction was called a hasta and an auction-room a hastarium.

-Hasta Publica
+Hasta publica

-A Hasta Publica was a spear used to convey that a public auction was taking place.
+A hasta publica was a spear used to convey that a public auction was taking place.
+Hence, an auction room was called a hastarium.

-Hasta Graminea
+Hasta graminea

-The Hasta Graminea was a spear made of an Indian reed that was used in statues of Minerva.
+The hasta graminea was a spear made of an Indian reed that was used in statues of Minerva.